 “No,” he said.
 “The old highway.
 Junction twelve-A. The military checkpoint.
 That’s a better place to start.
 Two days and we’ll meet there, bring your COM pad with you, you’ll need it, I think.
 And if you can bring a rifle, just in case the crazies are sniffing about.”

 “Right, I’ll see you there.
 And try not bring attention to yourself in the meantime.
 We don’t want anyone keeping a close eye on us when we go.”
 Lyssa said, finally cracking a small smile.

 “Take care,” Evan said as they shared a paring embrace before dashing off behind the shed and off home.
 Lyssa placed her scarf back on before turning back the way she came and set one foot in front of the other.
 The entire way home she couldn't wipe away the wild grin that had appeared at the prospect of finally exploring the city.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Philip M J GeareyWrite a Review